 This guide aims to give an introduction to SingularityCE, brief installation instructions, and cover topics relevant to users building and running containers.

-For a detailed guide to installation and configuration, please see the separate Admin Guide for this version of SingularityCE at https://sylabs.io/guides/main/admin-guide/.
+For a detailed guide to installation and configuration, as well as upgrading or uninstalling, please see the separate Admin Guide for this version of SingularityCE at https://sylabs.io/guides/4.0/admin-guide/.

 Getting Started & Background Information